Manchester Ship Canal: Construction

-The yacht Norseman headed a convoy of vessels at the canal's opening in January 1894.
-Seen passing the Barton Swing Aqueduct, it carried the company's directors.
+The yacht Norseman (later USS Mohican), carrying the company's directors, headed a convoy of vessels at the canal's opening in January 1894.
+This picture shows it passing the Barton Swing Aqueduct.

-By the end of 1891, the ship canal was open to shipping as far as Saltport, the name given to wharves built at the entrance to the Weaver Navigation.
+By the end of 1891, the ship canal was open to shipping as far as Saltport – the name given to wharves built at the entrance to the Weaver Navigation.
 The success of the new port was a source of consternation to merchants in Liverpool, who suddenly found themselves cut out of the trade-in goods such as timber, and a source of encouragement to shipping companies, who began to realise the advantages an inland port would offer.
 Saltport was rendered useless when the ship canal was completely filled with water in November 1893.
-The Manchester Ship Canal Police were formed the following month, and the canal opened to its first traffic on 1 January 1894.
+The Manchester Ship Canal Police was formed in the following month, and the canal opened to its first traffic on 1 January 1894.
 On 21 May, Queen Victoria performed the official opening, the last of three royal visits she made to Manchester.
 During the ceremony she knighted the Mayor of Salford, William Henry Bailey, and the Lord Mayor of Manchester, Anthony Marshall; Edward Leader Williams was knighted on 2 July by letters patent.

 The ship canal took six years to complete at a cost of just over £15 million,.
 (Note: The method of calculation used is the GDP deflator, the ratio of nominal to real gross domestic product multiplied by 100.)
 It is still the longest river navigation canal and remains the world's eighth-longest ship canal, only slightly shorter than the Panama Canal in Central America.
-More than 54 million cubic yards (41,000,000 m³) of material were excavated, about half as much as was removed during the building of the Suez Canal.
+More than 54 million cubic yards (41,000,000 m³) of material was excavated – about half as much as was removed during the building of the Suez Canal.
 An average of 12,000 workers were employed during construction, peaking at 17,000.
 Regular navvies were paid 4 1/2d per hour for a 10-hour working day, equivalent to about £16 per day in 2010.
 (Note: Comparing relative purchasing power of 3 shillings and 9 pence in 1894 with 2010) In terms of machinery, the project made use of more than 200 mi of temporary rail track, 180 locomotives, more than 6000 trucks and wagons, 124 steam-powered cranes, 192 other steam engines, and 97 steam excavators.
 Major engineering landmarks of the scheme included the Barton Swing Aqueduct, the first swing aqueduct in the world, and a neighbouring swing bridge for road traffic at Barton, both of which are now Grade II* listed structures.
 In 1909 the canal's depth was increased by 2 ft to 28 ft, equalling that of the Suez Canal.